A phase microscope for quantum gases

 Our analysis shows that the phenomenology of the BKT phase including the algebraic decay and the linear temperature dependence of the exponent can be identified already in small trapped systems.
 At the same time, the analysis of the phase fluctuations serves as a validation of the phase microscope.
 In the future, the system size could be increased and the system will then act as a quantum field simulator, which could be used to explore beyond mean-field physics in the XY model.
 One could also image the phases in an antidot lattice, where reaching a regime of dominant quantum fluctuations might be more feasible \cite{Yamashita2019}.

 {\bf Conclusions and Outlook.} In conclusion, we have realized a phase microscope for quantum gases based on matter-wave optics and used it to probe the coherence properties and phase fluctuations of a Bose gas in a two-dimensional lattice across the BKT phase transition.
 The possibility to image phase fluctuation profiles and coherence properties with spatial resolution is crucial in inhomogeneous systems such as trapped systems or quasicrystals \cite{Viebahn2019}, but also for detecting chiral domains \cite{Ozawa2023}.
+Experiments in larger systems will allow probing scaling exponents in Kibble Zurek experiments \cite{Navon2015}.

 The matter-wave microscope allows imaging well below the lattice constant \cite{Asteria2021} pointing to in-situ detection of lattice orbitals.
 The phase microscope introduced here could also be pushed to detect phase structures within the lattice sites \cite{Ikonnikov2020}, such as phase vortices that can arise within higher orbitals due to spontaneous symmetry breaking \cite{Wang2021}.